BlockChain-Station/docs/technology/faq.md

 No, you cannot stake ENTER on exchanges at the moment.

-### How to run a validator on EnterChain?
+### How to run a validator on Blockchain Station™?

-To run a validator node on EnterChain, the followings are required:
+To run a validator node on Blockchain Station™, the followings are required:

 1. A minimum stake of 1,000 ENTER;
 2. Server with 4 CPU, 16GB RAM, and 1TB diskspace.